Web Design in Basra

 Basra is where Iraq's oil flows out, where shipping moves in and out of the Persian Gulf, and where a meaningful share of Iraq's industrial GDP gets produced.
 The business mix is heavier on oil and gas services, shipping and logistics, industrial supply chains, and B2B professional services than central Iraq is.
 That changes what a Basra business website needs to do — and most current Basra business websites haven't kept up.

-Ijjad has shipped enterprise-grade websites for Saudi government and enterprise clients since 2014.
-We bring the same engineering discipline and design quality to Basra projects, tuned for the specific industrial-and-shipping mix that defines the local economy.
+Ijjad reports enterprise website experience across Saudi government and enterprise clients; supporting client records are private.
+We bring the same engineering discipline to Basra projects, tuned for the local industrial-and-shipping mix.

 Basra business sector mix — share of B2B web projects